Corporate Governance

 The Company is controlled by the Board of Directors.
 The Board is to provide leadership and the Directors are collectively responsible for the long-term success of the Group.
 Gary Britton, the Non-Executive Chairman, is responsible for the running of the Board.
 Sean Coyle, the Chief Executive, together with the Chief Financial Officer, is responsible for the day-to-day running of the Group, carrying out agreed strategy and implementing specific Board decisions.

-6. Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities
+Maintain appropriate governance structures and ensure that individually and collectively the directors have the necessary up-to-date experience, skills and capabilities.

-7. Evaluate board performance based on clear and relevant objectives, seeking continuous improvement
+Evaluate board performance based on clear and relevant objectives, seeking continuous improvement

 The board should regularly review the effectiveness of its performance as a unit, as well as that of its committees and the individual directors.

 It is healthy for membership of the board to be periodically refreshed.
-Succession planning is a vital task for boards.
 No member of the board should become indispensable.

 The Board carries out an evaluation of its performance and that of its principal Committees and Chairs annually.
-This review is externally facilitated every three years.

 All Directors’ performance is considered before being proposed for re-election to ensure that they continue to be effective.
 The independence and time commitment of all non-executive directors is considered annually by the Nomination and Corporate Governance Committee.